-Data Sources: MEDLINE, Embase, and CINAHL (2010 to May 2020), ClinicalTrials.gov, reference lists of primary studies and systematic reviews; with surveillance through December 2020.
+Data Sources: MEDLINE, Embase, and CINAHL (2010 to May 2020), ClinicalTrials.gov, reference lists of primary studies and systematic reviews; with surveillance through June 2021.
 All previously reviewed studies were re-assessed for eligibility.

 Study Selection: Two investigators independently reviewed abstracts and full-text articles against a set of a priori inclusion criteria.
 Disagreements were resolved through discussion.
-We included English-language controlled trials for effectiveness of screening and treatment; observational studies on screening effectiveness, harms, and association between GDM and outcomes; and prospective studies on diagnostic accuracy of screening tests.
+We included English-language controlled trials for effectiveness of screening and treatment; observational studies on screening effectiveness and harms, diagnostic accuracy of screening tests and association between GDM and outcomes.